redis/redis-rcp/RCP11.md

 * It should be possible to gradually evict old entries.
 * The log should be efficiently persisted on RDB and AOF files to avoid to be ephemeral like Pub/Sub is.

-The above features allow multiple clients to read from the same stream of data efficiently, without requiring any polling, and with the ability to restart from a given point after a disconnection.

-However certain goals stated above have tensions.
-For example in order to be able to evict old data, and still have good access time when accessing entries in the middle of a very large log, seems to require a linked data structure that is not memory efficient.
-We'll explore possible options in the implementation details option.

-Also more advanced features should be considered, starting from the experience of what is not possible with Apache Kafka but what would be useful in Redis
-streams: since Redis operates in memory and most of the usages would not require very strong data retention abilities, we could probably try to do more in order to maximize what it is possible to do with such a data structure in a system like Redis.

-Key value message format
+Messages are ordered collections of field-value pairs
 ---

-One of the ideas used by Apache Kafka is that messages are in the key-value format.
-This idea looks trivial, since in a free-form message you can encode whatever information you want, technically speaking, for example by using a JSON payload.
-However this format is very convenient for a couple of reasons:

-1. Most events can be categorized by key, so to have a built-in key-value format means that there is no need to include the key in the message serialization format.
-2. The key-value format is directly accessible by the server that provides the messaging primitives.
-This means that it can provide features that exploit the semantics of the format.
-For example Kafka *log compaction* is a good example.
-Log compaction allows to expire messages not by age, but just retaining for each key the last message seen.

-Currently in this specification no log compaction feature is described, and is possible that the feature will not be implemented or will be implemented only later.
-However to use a key-value message format looks interesting for the future.

-However because in Redis there are already keys, Redis streams will name the *message key* in a stream the message **message tag**.

-Logical offsets
+A message in a Redis Stream is conceptually similar to a Redis Hash, it is composed of multiple field-value pairs.
+However such field-value pairs are in this case ordered, and are usually small both in the number of fields and items size, while the Hash data type supports easily tens of millions of elements per key without noticeable performance issues.

+This is very clear in the API.
+In order to add data to the stream we specify fields and names like in the case of an hash:

+    TAPPEND key sensor 01 temperature 35.6
+    > 1486475519747.0

+Entry IDs
 ---

-My first feeling is that, given we are in memory and can do funny things, offsets of Redis streams should be logical instead of being real offsets in the log, so that each successive entry in the log is guaranteed to have an incremental offset.

-For example given an offset, the client can easily decide to jump back 10 messages just subtracting 10 to the current offset.

-This requirement may be hard to obtain while keeping the memory usage the smallest possible, but is one I would not easily give away for a bit of memory efficiency.
+Each added entry has an ID that works as a *logical offset* inside the stream, the format of the entry ID is the time in milliseconds when the entry was added followed by a dot and a counter which is just an incremental number that marks entries added in the same millisecond.

+    <milliseconds-time>.<counter>

+If after a clock skew, an entry is added when the current time is smaller than the last entry in the stream, the entry is added by reusing the previous entry time stamp and incrementing just the entry counter.
+So entries are guaranteed to monotonically always increase semantically.

+However note that we do not imply here that there is such a guarantee when the system loses data because of a restart, a fail over or other conditions, entries IDs are just always incrementing from the point of view of the current content of the stream key.

+The internal representation of the offset is a 128 bit number which is actually stored as two `uint64_t` numbers:

+    struct stream_offset_t {
+        uint64_t ms;
+        uint64_t seq;
+    };

+So the same milliseconds can account for 2^64-1 entries.

 Commands introduced
 ---

-**TWRITE command**
+**TAPPEND command**

-    TWRITE key tag entry
-    TWRITE key [BACKLOG <count>] ENTRIES tag entry [tag entry ... tag entry]
+    TAPPEND key field value ... field value
+    > 1486475519748.3

+    TAPPEV key (COUNT|TIME) <count> field value ... field value
+    > 1486475519747.0

-This command creates a new stream at `key` if it does not already exist, and adds the specified `entry` at the end of the log.
+This command creates a new stream at `key` if it does not already exist, and adds the specified entry at the end of the log.
 It returns the offset at which the entry was stored.

-The command has two forms: a simple form and a more complex from where both options and multiple entires can be specified.

-Currently only one option is planned:

-    BACKLOG <count>

-It automatically deletes all the old data so that **at least** `<count>` items remain in the log.
-Note that the command may take more than the specified items in the log, since it is likely that an implementation strategy for the streams data structure is to have blocks of messages, so we may evict just on a per-block basis.
+The `TAPPEV` command is just an *append and evict* command that can be used in order to remove older entries so that the total entry count is N or that only entries having less than the specified number of milliseconds of age are left (the age is computed according to their offset).

+The `TAPPEV` variant may not include any field-value list, in order to just evict.

 **TREAD command**

-    TREAD key <offset> <count> [BLOCK <milliseconds>] [GROUP <keyname>] [RETRY <rerty-ms> <expire-ms>] [WITHINFO]
+    TREAD key <last-received-entry-ID> <count> [BLOCK <milliseconds>] [GROUP <name> <ttl>] [RETRY <rerty-ms> <expire-ms>] [WITHINFO]

-Read *count* messages starting from *offset*.
-The command returns an array of messages, where each message contains the offset, tag and message itself.
+Read *count* messages starting from the next message after `last-received`.
+The command returns an array of messages, where each message contains the ID and the message itself.

-    [[1234,"tag1","msg1"],[1235,"tag2","msg2"],...]
+    [["1486475519748.3","key","val", ...],["1486475519747.0","key","val"]]

 The following are the options the `TWRITE` command supports: